scalacenter/scala-syntax/CONTRIBUTING.md

 ast0 == ast
 ```

-Concreatly, this means you run `slow/test` and you hit `ctrl + c` on the first error.
+Concreatly, this means you run `slow/testOnly org.scalafmt.internal.IdempotentAstTest` and you hit `ctrl + c` on the first error.
 For example:

 ```
 Formatting  15% │██           │  4078/26368 (0:00:07 / 0:00:39) Success: 74.40%